Edwards-R/understanding_docs/resolving-interpretations.md

 |Concept author|Kirby|
 |Concept year|1802|

 Whilst examining specimens in the British Natural History Museum, Notton & Dathe realised that the material of these two taxa did not match the concept established by Kirby in 1802.
-The author of this changed concept remains uncertain, predominantly due to the very lax way in which taxonomy has been handled thus far.
-The solution was made more complex by the way in which the solution was handled, which was to effectively swap the type concepts across these two active names.
+The material was too precisely mis-attributed to be the result of a simple determination error.
+Further investigation revealed the presence of an alteration of the Kirby concept that had become pervasive, with multiple well-used keys using the altered concept rather than the original.
+The national recording schemes were also using the altered concept, with almost all the 'original' concept uses being found in older museum collections.

+The zoological codes recognise, in general, two different methods of resolving such a situation.
+The first is to recognise that a change has happened and then reverse that change to restore the original state.
+This action is the preferred course.
+The second, which is generally less desirable, is to accept the change as the new normal.
+This action is usually only taken when there is a demonstrable need to do so, such as the changed version being in common use for a significant amount of time, or where the negative impacts of correction outweigh any positives.
+In this scenario, the authors decided to utilise the 'default' option of reverting a discovered change.
 Breaking the taxonomic process down into the new system, Notton & Dathe effectively declared new concept versions as follows:

 |Attribute|Value|
 |:--|--:|